danielpecak/salesman/README.md

 </ul>

 <h2>What is my problem?</h2>
 <p>I love to travel.
-I've visited many countries in Europe and I happened to be in southwest USA, I've road-tripped along Chile, I've seen Japan - plan to see a lot more including New Zealand.
+I've visited many countries in Europe and I happened to be in the southwest USA, I've road-tripped along Chile, I've seen Japan - plan to see a lot more including New Zealand.
 But the time is finite and the question is: how to travel in the optimal way to see everything, instead of bouncing around.</p>
 <p>My problem is the following: given a set of N capital cities (of a given continent, continents or the whole world) I want to find the shortest path that covers all capital cities.</p>

 <h2>Technical details of the project</h2>